ericmelz/dend-capstone/README.md

 ```
 These steps create the unittest database, which contain the same
 tables as the production tables, used for a testing environment.
-Additionally, the PostGIS extension is registered with PostgresQL.
+Additionally, the PostGIS extension is registered with PostgreSQL.

 ### Periodic data updates
 To run the pipeline, execute from the project directory